matthieucan/quebec-monitoring/README.md

 Now run `service shinken start && service apache2 start` in your container.
-Make changes to the `scripts/*.py` (backend) or `app/*` (frontend), it will be automatically updated!
+Make changes to the `scripts/*.py` (backend) or `app/*` (frontend), run your scripts, restart Shinken in your container, and everything will be automatically updated!

 __Pull requests, patches, bug reports, feedback and pizzas are always welcome!__